aarani/TeleDotNet/README.md

 Install via NuGet

 ```
-	> Install-Package TLSharp
+	> Install-Package TeleDotNet
 ```

 or build from source

-1. Clone TLSharp from GitHub
+1. Clone TeleDotNet from GitHub
 1. Compile source with VS2015 or MonoDevelop
-1. Add reference to ```TLSharp.Core.dll``` to your awesome project.
+1. Add reference to ```TeleDotNet.Core.dll``` to your awesome project.

 # Dependencies

-TLSharp has a few dependenices, most of functionality implemented from scratch.
+TeleDotNet has a few dependenices, most of functionality implemented from scratch.
-All dependencies listed in [package.conf file](https://github.com/sochix/TLSharp/blob/master/TLSharp.Core/packages.config).
+All dependencies listed in [package.conf file](https://github.com/sochix/TeleDotNet/blob/master/TeleDotNet.Core/packages.config).

 # Starter Guide